yangyijune/yangyijune.github.io/_pages/about.md

   - /about.html
 ---

-I'm now a researcher@ByteDance!
 I’m always happy to explore new collaborations.
 If you’re interested in working together, feel free to reach out at **ayyj.jun@gmail.com** — I’d love to connect!

 News
 ======